 Indigenous Farming Systems in Ecuador: Lessons for Adapting to Climate Change

 In this blog post: "In each household in our community, we have the native seeds that we have saved from our ancestors," says Elena Tenelema as she walks across her farm.
 "Caring for our Pachamama (Mother Earth) is the most important thing.
 If we contaminate it with chemicals, it will be the end of our land, and we won't have it in the future."
-Elena is from the Quechua community of Tzimbuto, in the Central Andean highlands of Ecuador.
+Elena is from the Kichwua community of Tzimbuto, in the Central Andean highlands of Ecuador.
 A leader in managing community seed banks and … [Read more...] about Indigenous Farming Systems in Ecuador: Lessons for Adapting to Climate Change